CalvinWilkinson/CalvinWilkinson/README.md

 🤘🏼 Metal, hard rock, classic rock and blues fan.
 📫 How to reach me: kinsondigital@gmail.com or [twitter](https://twitter.com/KDCoder)
 🗨️ Ask me about anything tech related!!
 Maybe I can help out!!
-🙏 Give me a hand by checking out my projects and sling some ⭐'s my way, or even better, create a PR and contribute!! 😉
+🙏 Please help me out by checking out my projects and slinging some ⭐'s my way, or even better, create a PR and/or contribute your funds [here](https://github.com/sponsors/KinsonDigital)!! 😉

 I started poking around and getting interested in computers and technology in 1998.
 My brother was taking a class for **Visual Basic 4**.
 I picked it up one day and I was instantly hooked.
 The rest is history!!